rossetti/KSLBook/docs/07-Chapter7.md

 A particular stock keeping unit
 (SKU) has demand that averages 14 units per year and is Poisson distributed.
-That is, the time between demands is exponentially distributed with a mean a 1/14 years.
+That is, the time between demands is exponentially distributed with a mean a 1/14 years (stream 1).
 Assume that 1 year = 360 days.
 The inventory is managed according to a $(r, Q)$ inventory control policy with $r = 3$ and $Q = 4$.
 The SKU costs \$150.
 An inventory carrying charge of 0.20 is used and the annual holding cost for each unit has